weewx/weewx/docs_src/utilities/weectl-import-common-opt.md

 ### `--verbose`

-Inclusion of the `--verbose` option will cause additional information to be printed during `wee_import` execution.
+Inclusion of the `--verbose` option will cause additional information to be printed during `weectl import` execution.

 ```
-wee_import --import-config=/directory/import.conf --verbose
+weectl import --import-config=/directory/import.conf --verbose
 ```

 ### `--no-prompt`

-Inclusion of the `--no-prompt` option will run `wee_import` without prompts.
+Inclusion of the `--no-prompt` option will run `weectl import` without prompts.
 Relevant defaults will be used and all y/n prompts are automatically accepted as 'y'.
-This may be useful for unattended use of `wee_import`.
+This may be useful for unattended use of `weectl import`.

 ```
-wee_import --import-config=/directory/import.conf --no-prompt
+weectl import --import-config=/directory/import.conf --no-prompt
 ```

 !!!
 Warning